hendersonreed/hendersonreed.github.io/src/pages/events/hcianmdg.md

 ## human-computer-interface and new media discussion group

 - what: We're meeting to talk about new media and user interfaces!
-- when: Every Monday at 6pm.
+- when: most Monday evenings from 6pm to 8pm.
+My [events calendar](/pages/events/) will be up-to-date with any cancellations.
 - where: [McMenamins Barley Mill Pub](https://maps.app.goo.gl/y55dYxzhtGszVPBh8)

 **Details:**